glmck13/UCCX-Simulator/README.md

     - Device Name (can be anything): **MYDEMO_IVR**
     - Description (can be anything): **MYDEMO_IVR**
     - Call Control Group (select from menu): **MYDEMO_CCG**

+When finished, try testing your app by logging into on of the Windows servers, starting Jabber, and callin extension 8000.
+If all goes well you'll be greeted with the message: "Enter ticket number".
+Enjoy!